What permissions are required for SET IDENTITY_INSERT ON?

 SET IDENTITY_INSERT dbo.IdentityTable ON; GO INSERT dbo.IdentityTable(id) SELECT 1; GO SET IDENTITY_INSERT dbo.IdentityTable OFF; GO SELECT id FROM dbo.IdentityTable; GO

-Obviously this works fine, without being in both the db_ddladmin and db_owner fixed roles, and even with the correct permissions in spite of not belonging to either role.
-I filed a documentation bug about this, in the hopes that they make Books Online slightly clearer:
+Obviously this works fine, without being in both the db_ddladmin and db_owner fixed roles, and even with the correct permissions, in spite of not belonging to either role.
+I filed a documentation bug, and it has obviously been fixed somewhere along the way.
+But in case you inadvertently read some of that old documentation, hopefully this clears things up.

 Don't forget to clean up: